JammUtkarsh/blog/source/_draft/non-dev-container.md

 This might be a small issue; possibly you or I will never encounter it, but now you have a package installed on your machine that can cause some dependency issues with other packages or software.
 That would be troublesome.

-The best real-life example that I can think of is in Python. `brew install python@3` and boom, I have python3 installed, but there is a programme that runs on python2.
-So I have to install or maybe revert back to the default `python@2`.
+The best real-life example that I can think of is in Python. `brew install python@3` and boom, I have python3 installed, but there is a program that runs on python2.
+So I have to install or maybe revert to the default `python@2`.
 This could be annoying.
 On switching the project, which uses Python 3, I run `python main.py`, and it throws an error or something because of the version difference.

 When developing in a container, you are sandboxed into that environment.
-Doesn't affect anything outside of that environment.
+Doesn't affect anything outside that environment.
 Allowing us to focus on application development and getting out of 'setting up development environments" loop.

 ### 3. Learning GNU/Linux

 I think you become a better developer once you start using Linux.
 This is especially true for students or newbie developers.
-You become better at debugging and problem solving.
+You become better at debugging and problem-solving.
 There are just too many benefits to having Linux in your arsenal.

 The best way to get your hands dirty is to start using it.
 But the question is, where do I find the dirt to play with?